 First thing, wait for the kit to arrive.
-Then wait more, because it’s coming from china and will be weeks.
+Then wait more, because it’s coming from China and will be weeks.
 I knew this when ordering, so no big deal.
 It was also cheap, so I am not expecting much.

 When it finally arrives, take note of the smashed up package and realize it probably won’t make a difference because… well because it’s super cheap and wouldn’t be worth the effort to return it if something was wrong.

-Next, open package and dump everything out.
+Next, open the package and dump everything out.

 See?
 Just as I expected.
-Plastic, more plastic, some wood and lots of paper you’ll be gluing on everything.
+Plastic, more plastic, some wood, and lots of paper you’ll be gluing on everything.
 Even the fabric in the picture is actually just folded paper.
-The only fabric in the kit was a cut up doily for the window decorations.
+The only fabric in the kit was a cut-up doily for the window decorations.

 Next, take all those papers and throw them out.

 Did you do it?
 Good, now go get them out of the trash and put them aside, you might want those as templates later.
 But throwing them out felt good, didn’t it?

 After gluing a few pieces of paper down to walls and floors I realized I would not be happy with the results.
 I mean, I know it’s just a kit, but I also want to walk away with something I want to look at again.
 Then, I cut through a sheet of paper that was stuck to another sheet…